cyberbotics/webots-doc/reference/supervisor.md

 This means that we are searching for a node named "SOLID" inside a node named "JOINT", inside a node named "ROBOT".

-The `wb_supervisor_node_get_def` function retrieves the DEF name of the node passed as a parameter.
-If no DEF name is specified, this function returns the empty string.

 The `wb_supervisor_node_get_from_id` function retrieves a handle to a node, but from its unique identifier (the `id` parameter).
 The function returns NULL if the given identifier doesn't match with any node of the current world.
 It is recommended to use this function only when knowing formerly the identifier (rather than looping on this function to retrieve all the nodes of a world).
 For example, when exporting an X3D file, its XML nodes are containing an `id` attribute which matches with the unique identifier described here.

-The `wb_supervisor_node_get_id` function retrieves the unique identifier of the node given in parameter.

-The `wb_supervisor_node_get_parent_node` function retrieves the reference to the direct parent node of the node given in parameter.

 The `wb_supervisor_node_get_root` function returns a handle to the root node which is actually a [Group](group.md) node containing all the nodes visible at the top level in the scene tree window of Webots.
 Like any [Group](group.md) node, the root node has a MFNode field called "children" which can be parsed to read each node in the scene tree.